Fred Wright, Ph.D.

 Dr. Spencer V. Muse is a Professor of Statistics, who at the time the founding of the center, was an Assistant Professor in the Statistics Department.
 He was promoted to Associate Professor of Statistics in 2003 and to Professor of Statistics in 2009.
 Dr. Muse develops statistical methods and software tools for the analysis of DNA sequence data, with emphasis on simultaneous analysis of multiple gene sequences from multiple species using a comparative genomics approach.
 He teaches ST305, an introductory class for majors, regularly.

-Hamid Ashrafi, Ph.D.
+Hudson Ashrafi, Ph.D.

-Assistant Professor of Horticultural Science
+Associate Professor of Horticultural Science

 234 Kilgore Hall